softworkz/emby-wiki/Library-items.md

 ### BackdropImageTags
 This will tell you how many backdrop images are available for an item.
 See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)

+### Chapters
+This is applicable to videos only.
+This will give you the list of chapter markers contained within the video.

 ### CommunityRating
 This is the Imdb, Tmdb, or Tvdb rating of the item.
 At this time we do not have the ability to identify the source.